YahooMing/ProjectJade/README.md

    - Play the game all you want!

 **If you want to change the content and compile**
-  -  Go to the official SFML website: https://www.sfml-dev.org/download.phpDownload the appropriate version of SFML for your operating system and compiler.
+  -  Go to the official [SFML Website](https://www.sfml-dev.org/download.php)
+  -  Download the appropriate version of SFML for your operating system and compiler.
 On Windows, choose "MinGW".
   -  After downloading, extract the SFML files to an appropriate directory on your computer.
 You can create a new folder, e.g., "SFML," and place all the files there.
   -  Add paths to the bin (containing DLL files), lib (containing library files), and include (containing header files) folders to the system's environment variables.
 Here's how to do it on Windows:
      - Right-click on the Computer (or This PC) icon on your desktop and select "Properties."